How to Treat Your Plantar Fasciitis Pain When Conservative Options Fail

 diagnosis and treatment of plantar fasciitis

-Your plantar fascia is a ligament that connects the front of your foot to your heel.
-Its main role is to support your foot arch and assist with walking, subjecting the ligament to a lot of wear and tear over the years.
-Plantar fasciitis occurs when the ligament becomes painful and inflamed.
-Pain from plantar fasciitis is often described as a piercing sensation that you feel at the bottom of your heel.
-You’ll generally notice it when you first wake up in the morning, after spending a significant amount of time on your feet or after a period of physical exertion.
-This is why getting treatment for your plantar fasciitis pain is important!
+Are you waking up with sharp heel pain or struggling with discomfort after a long day on your feet?
+You might be dealing with plantar fasciitis, a common but often misunderstood condition.
+The plantar fascia is a ligament that connects the front of your foot to your heel.
+Its main role is to support your foot arch and assist with walking, which subjects the ligament to a lot of wear and tear over the years.
+Plantar fasciitis occurs when this ligament becomes painful and inflamed.
+The pain is often described as a piercing sensation at the bottom of your heel, typically noticed when you first wake up in the morning, after spending significant time on your feet or following physical exertion.

-At Certified Foot and Ankle Specialists, we commonly see patients complaining of heel pain.
-If you’re dealing with painful burning or aching on the bottom of your foot or feet, don’t delay making an appointment to diagnose and treat your plantar fasciitis to prevent further damaging the ligament.
+At Certified Foot and Ankle Specialists, we frequently see patients complaining of heel pain; and if you’re experiencing painful burning or aching on the bottom of your foot, don’t delay making an appointment with the best podiatrist near you.
+Early diagnosis and treatment of plantar fasciitis are crucial to prevent further damage to the ligament and help you get back on your feet!

 When is Plantar Fasciitis Treatment Necessary?

-If you’re shifting your weight when you walk in order to avoid plantar fasciitis pain, it’s time to see a doctor.
-Favoring one foot over the other may ameliorate the pain, but putting an unnecessary amount of strain on other parts of your body can also lead to a number of other complications.
+If you’re shifting your weight when you walk to avoid plantar fasciitis pain, it’s time to see a doctor.
+Favoring one foot over the other may ameliorate the pain, but putting an unnecessary amount of strain on other parts of your body can also lead to several other complications.

 If the above methods are not suitable, you may be recommended for surgery as a last resort.
 This surgery is generally less invasive than many other kinds, rarely requiring you to maintain medical supervision overnight.
 However, it would require you to avoid putting stress on your foot during recovery.